nathanMcL/Assessments_UnitTests/DSA_StudyGuide/Linked_Lists/Readme.md

 - The `data` like an 👽 or its description `Alien`.<br>
 👾 - `Game alien`, 🤖 - `Robot`, 👻 - `Ghost`...<br>

-### Each emoji description and Icon are stored as an individual Node.
+...code...<br>

 ```
+# Each emoji description and Icon are stored as an individual Node.
 class Node:
     def __init__(self, data):
         self.data = data